wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **M:**&ensp;All life on earth depends on the sun.
 Yet you cannot blame the sun for all that happens, though it is the ultimate cause.
 Light causes the colour of the flower, but it neither controls, nor is responsible for it directly.
 It makes it possible, that is all.

-**Q:**&ensp;What I do not like in all this is taking refuge in some universal power.
+**Q:**&ensp;What I do not like in all this is takeïng refuge in some universal power.

 **M:**&ensp;You cannot quarrel with facts.